 In the event a dispute arises over whether the earnest money should be returned (for example, if the seller argues that the buyer did not notify the seller in a timely manner of the intent to back out of the contract), the escrow holder will continue to hold the earnest money until the dispute is resolved.
 Most of the time, if there is even a hint of a dispute, the earnest money will be retained by the escrow holder, simply to protect the escrow holder from any liability.

 The purchase contract is the first resource to consult when a dispute has arisen over whether earnest money should be returned to the buyer.
 The terms of the contract will govern the parties' next steps.
 Often, the contract or state law will require that the parties attend mediation or arbitration before anyone can bring a suit to recover the money.

-The moral of the story is this: As a buyer, be diligent about your home-purchase-contract deadlines and always give proper, timely notice (per the purchase contract) of any intent to drop out.
+The moral of the story is: As a buyer, be diligent about your home-purchase-contract deadlines and always give proper, timely notice (per the purchase contract) of any intent to drop out.

 As a seller, be aware that you will not automatically get earnest money if a buyer drops out, but you may be entitled to it when a buyer is in breach of the terms of the contract and does not complete the purchase.